Makgeolli: History

 The most-consumed alcoholic drink in South Korea in the 1960s and 1970s, makgeolli began to lose popularity in the 1970s with the rise of imported alcoholic beverages.
 Also, due to the national food shortage, the government banned making makgeolli using rice, and makgeolli was made by mixing 80% wheat flour and 20% corn.
 When flour was used, the quality of makgeolli deteriorated.
 As makgeolli was considered cheap and old-fashioned, sellers then focused on selling quantity rather than quality, with many makgeolli companies turning to mass production.
 In this process, the rice wine is usually brewed with a non-traditionally manufactured fermentation starter instead of the traditional nuruk.
 It is also diluted with water.

 In the 21st century, makgeolli enjoyed a resurgence in urban areas and among younger generations.
 The health benefits and low alcohol proof of makgeolli, and a growing interest in cultural traditions in recent decades, have contributed to the revival.
 The product continues to be inexpensive, with a plastic, soft drink-style 750 ml bottle costing around ₩1,200 ($).
 Novelty high-end makgeolli are also produced, using traditional methods free of artificial additives.
 There were at least 700 small-scale breweries in production in South Korea in 2017.
+As of 2023, Geumjeongsanseong Makgeolli in Busan was the only officially recognized makgeolli master in the country.